Lukaszpg/zadanie_kalkulator_s/README.md

 ### Technologies used:

-- Spring Boot as backend technology
+- Spring Boot as a backend technology
 - Gradle for backend dependency management and project building
 - NPM for frontend dependency management and transpiling from TypeScript to JavaScript
 - Angular 7 + Semantic UI for frontend